msdsom2005/DarkCobraUserBot/README.md

 <p align="center"><a href="https://t.me/Infinity_Bots"><img src="https://telegra.ph/file/3c577341c45ea55a790b5.jpg" width="400"></a></p>

 ### Here is the Telegram Dark Cobra Remix Userbot.
-A Remix Of Dark Cobra Userbot on github..
+A Remix Of Dark Cobra Userbot on github.
 Credits To Their Owners.

 # 😍 Credits
 ### Cloned from [Dark Cobra Userbot](github.com/dark-cobra/dakcobra).
 Full credits to Friday Developers.